 - B. Student preparation prior to the administration of any medication includes the ability to correctly describe the following concerning medications:

 - 1. Classification

-- 2. Uses
+- 2. Use/Indication

-- 3. Action
+- 3. Interactions

-- 4. Pharmacokinetics
+- 4. Routes/Dosages

-- 5. Interactions

-- 6. Indications/Routes/Dosages

-- 7. Frequent Side Effects
+- 5. Frequent Side Effects

-- 8. Adverse Effects/Toxic Reactions
+- 6. Adverse Effects/Toxic Reactions

-- 9. Nursing Considerations including Life-Span Considerations and Precautions
+- 7. Patient Education

-- C. Nursing students will be allowed to perform insertion of a short peripheral IV

-device (PIV) in the clinical area after the following circumstances have been met:
+- Nursing students will be allowed to perform insertion of a short peripheral IV device (PIV) in the clinical area after the following circumstances have been met:

-- 1. The student has successfully demonstrated competency of PIV insertion in the skills lab. - 2.
-The clinical facility has an existing policy that allows nursing students to place PIV catheters. - 3.
-Students may not perform PIV insertion without instructor approval. - 4.
+- 1. The student has successfully demonstrated competency of PIV insertion in the skills lab.

+- 2. The clinical facility has an existing policy that allows nursing students to place PIV catheters.

+- 3. Students may not perform PIV insertion without instructor approval. - 4.
 The OSUIT clinical faculty member is granted discretion on allowance of PIV insertion. - 5.
-Students may not access or initiate access to any artificial venous port, for example, a subcutaneous port such as a Port-a-cath. - D. Restrictions on medication administration/access devices are as follows:

-- 1. Students are not to prepare or administer via any route any drug classified as an antineoplastic such as an alkylating agent, anti-metabolite, or a plant alkaloid. - 2.
+Students may not access or initiate access to any artificial venous port, for example, a subcutaneous port such as a Port-a-cath. - D. Restrictions on medication administration/access devices are as follows: - Students are not to prepare or administer via any route any drug classified as an antineoplastic such as an alkylating agent, anti-metabolite, or a plant alkaloid. - 2.
 Students are not to prepare or administer any drug used in emergent situations.
 Common examples include epinephrine, atropine, bicarbonate, and calcium chloride. - 3.
 Students are not to prepare or administer any drug used for the purpose of conscious sedation.
 Common examples include midazolam and fentanyl. - 4.
-Students may only administer iv push medications via peripheral venous catheter and only under the direct, personal supervision of the nursing instructor.
+Students may only administer IV push medications via peripheral venous catheter and only under the direct, personal supervision of the nursing instructor.
 The clinical preceptor or staff nurse may not substitute for direct faculty supervision during administration of iv push medications.
 This activity is at the discretion of the clinical faculty and reserved for students enrolled in NURS2129 and NURS2229. - 5.
 Students are not allowed to serve as a witness for narcotic wasting, verification of high-alert medications such as insulin, or verification of epidural or PCA pump settings. - 6.
 Students are not to have narcotic drugs or the narcotic keys in their possession other than to directly obtain an ordered medication for a patient and properly administer the medication.
 Any time any portion of a narcotic drug must be "wasted," this is to be witnessed by the instructor or assigned staff member and co-signed. - 7.
 Students are not to administer blood or blood products; RhoGAM is considered a blood product.
 The student may participate in the care of a patient receiving a blood product. - 8.
 Students are not allowed to provide routine care to central venous access devices (CVAD) or arterial lines including dressing changes, blood sampling, routine flushing, medication administration and line removal.